what we do

 negativity

-Anxiety levels have increased significantly and mental health issues are leading to suicide, the biggest killer of our Australian youth.
-Children today are inundated with information on topics like anxiety, depression, bullying, suicide, self-harm, and other mental health issues.
-There is a glaring absence of positive messages.
+Children today are inundated with information on topics such as anxiety, depression, bullying, suicide, self-harm, and other mental health issues.
+In combination with this, there is a glaring absence of positive messages.

-Science shows that acts of kindness and compassion increase wellbeing and improve self-esteem.
-People’s actions do matter and we each have the power to make a difference.
+Science shows that acts of kindness and compassion increase wellbeing and improve self-esteem for not just young Australians – but for everyone.
+At the b kinder foundation, we want people to know their actions matter, and that we each have the power to make a difference.

 bullying